tperelle/managed-k8s-offer-comparison/README.md

 This comparison is limited and the infrastructure template used for the comparison is not suitable for heavy workloads or production purposes.
 It's just a reference to compare the costs between the cloud providers.

-It doesn't take into account all the costs:
+It doesn't take into account all the costs.
 Depending on the cloud provider and the offers, you may have additional costs like:
 - Container registry
 - Network
 - Storage